Grace Wisnewski

-Grace Cecilia Wisnewski (born 28 June 2002) is a New Zealand professional footballer who plays as a central midfielder for Kvindeliga club FC Nordsjælland and the New Zealand national team.
+Grace Cecilia Wisnewski (born 28 June 2002) is a New Zealand professional footballer who plays as a central midfielder for A-Liga club FC Nordsjælland and the New Zealand national team.

 Club career

 Wellington Phoenix

 In October 2021, Wisnewski joined Wellington Phoenix in A-League Women from Hamilton Wanderers.
 Growing up a club fan, she joined their first women's team.
 She played every minute of all of the eleven games she played in the team's first season; she cut her season short to return to New Zealand when it lifted COVID-19 pandemic travel restrictions.
 She had struggled with her mental health and was contemplating quitting football.
 The break she took helped her be more excited about football, and six months later, she signed a new deal with the Phoenix in September 2022.
 She got a calf injury shortly afterward, keeping her from playing for some time.
 Back by April 2023, Wisnewski scored the latest-minute goal in regulation time in A-League history with what A-League statistician Andrew Howe called an "acrobatic equalizer" in the 99th minute of a match against defending league champions Melbourne Victory, providing a 2–2 draw for the last-placed Phoenix.